Marrabinya (Indigenous Health Support Service)

 What is the Marrabinya?

-Maari Ma Health (under and alliance with Bila Muuji Aboriginal Health Service) has been contracted to implement the Commonwealth’s Integrated Team Care (ITC) program by Western NSW PHN.
+Maari Ma Health has been contracted to implement the Commonwealth’s Integrated Team Care (ITC) program by Western NSW PHN.
 The ITC program aims to improve outcomes for Aboriginal people through better access to coordinated and multidisciplinary care, and improve access to culturally appropriate mainstream primary care services.
 Maari Ma’s ITC funded program is known as ‘Marrabinya’ which comes from the Wiradjuri language and means ‘hand outstretch thee’.

 Who is eligible to be assisted by the Marrabinya?